Who Won DWTS?

 The mirrorball trophy has yet another new home.

-Shockingly, radio personality Bobby Bones and partner Sharna Burgess took home the top prize in season 27 of Dancing with the Stars after what we'd argue was one of the most talented seasons ever.
+In an upset, radio personality Bobby Bones and partner Sharna Burgess took home the top prize in season 27 of Dancing with the Stars after what we'd argue was one of the most talented seasons ever.

 Bobby, has been fairly middling in terms of scores all season (to the point that we put him as least likely to win in our rankings), but he reigned supreme over his fellow contestants thanks to his huge fanbase.